4Culture Grants + Calls

 For this particular grant, we’ll look to see how well your project shows the following:

 • Public benefit: your project contributes to the preservation of King County’s historic buildings, sites, neighborhoods, or landscapes.
-Your project has the potential to expand the public’s understanding and awareness of historic places in the county and/or highlights historic places in innovative ways.
+Your project provides compelling and feasible public benefit for residents and visitors of King County.
+Your project has the potential to expand the public’s understanding and awareness of historic places in the county and/or highlights historic places in innovative ways, and makes clear efforts to be accessible to many ages, disabilities, languages, and communities.
 Your project focuses on the long-term preservation and stewardship of one or more important historic resources.

 • Feasibility: you are able to start your project soon after award notification and complete the project within 24 months as demonstrated through a realistic budget, prepared project team, and ability to complete the project on a reimbursement basis.